-Because you're expected return is substantially higher when trading naked options.
+Because your expected return is substantially higher when trading naked options.

-There are numerous reasons why trading naked options is best:
+There are numerous reasons why trading naked options were attractive to me:

 The first is that by trading a naked put I receive twice as much premium ($200 / contract when selling a naked put vs. $100 / contract when selling a vertical credit spread).

 Remember, we only get paid by selling premium!